swfiua/blume/doc/anpftu/micro.rst

 rotations, and that includes the effects that we sese as general relativity.

-Rather than formulate it as oscillations, Einstein though in terms of rotations and of space time twisting in on itself.
+Rather than formulate it as oscillations, Einstein thought in terms of rotations and of space time twisting in on itself.
 He was primarily concerned with how observers see objects moving and developing a theory that could explain observations such as the precession of